 Rules & Guidelines

 I’m not the greatest record keeper.
 As history would have shown if I had actually kept records of my bad record keeping, but I’ll try to document every meal and purchase price with the receipts.
-Jared can help with record keeping because he’s detailed oriented.
+Hubby can help with record keeping because he’s detailed oriented.
 He’s betting $20 (or in Lily language, 2 carne asada burritos) that I won’t make it :\